NorwegianSeismicArray/tphasenet/README.md

 Currently, to train you own model, you must generate your own data.
 The data structure can be explored by loading the dummy training data files.
 We plan to make a larger dataset available.

-The models used in the paper are also too large for GitHub and will be provided here soon:
+Meanwhile, we uploaded parts of the full data (events in the NORSAR catalogue recored at station ARA0 in years 2001--2022) to Zenodo.
+The models used in the paper are also too large for GitHub and are uploaded there as well.

+All this will be available here soon:

 [Zenodo repository](https://www.doi.org/10.5281/zenodo.11231543)